Schrausser/The_Nuremberg_Chronicle_1493_Tables/Tab_fol_1r.md

 > "The ancients spoke of three kinds of worlds [...] ", (Hadavas, [2023](https://digital.library.wisc.edu/1711.dl/3SXNV3NHBQLFQ8J), p.
 2).

 Table 2.
-The three or four, res. *kinds of worlds*" according to the ancients with short descriptions.
+The three or four, res. *kinds of worlds* according to the ancients with short descriptions.
 ~~~
 Latin		mundus
 1		supremum		quem theologi angelicum: philosophi: autem intellectualem vocant¹